 Some random things I observed about the city and of myself:

-1. There are alot of Chipotle's restaruants there.
+Chipotle's restaruants there.
 My favorite place to eat!
 I think I could literally eat one of their steak fajita burritos everyday for the rest of my life.
 If you have never eaten their burritos, I highly suggest them.
 If you don't love them, you should get your brain checked out.

 2. I enjoy people watching.
 Sure, I love to see the sites and sounds of New York, but just walking the streets and seeing some many different types of people and hearing a myriad of languages being spoke at every street corner was amusing.